Razzy Bailey

-Rasie Michael Bailey (February 14, 1939 – August 4, 2021), better known as Razzy Bailey, was an American country music singer-songwriter and musician.
-In the early 1980s, he scored 5 No. 1's on the Billboard country music charts.
+Rasie Michael Bailey (February 14, 1939 – August 4, 2021), better known as Razzy Bailey, was an American country music singer, songwriter and musician.
+In the early 1980s, he scored 5 No. 1s on the Billboard country music charts.

 Early life

 Bailey was born in Five Points, Alabama, United States, and raised on a farm in La Fayette, Alabama.
 Bailey got his first experience of musical performance as a member of his high school's Future Farmers of America string band.
 After graduation, he married and had children immediately and had little time to pursue his career, but he spent many years playing occasional gigs at honkytonks in Georgia and Alabama and developing his songwriting.

 Early releases

 In 1966, Bailey took his material to Bill Lowery at Atlantic Records, who arranged for him to record "9,999,999 Tears" backed by a studio band featuring Billy Joe Royal, Joe South, and Freddy Weller.
 The song failed to hit the charts at that time, but Bailey was encouraged, forming the pop trio Daily Bread which released a pair of albums on small labels.
 Another group, The Aquarians, followed in 1972; in 1974, Bailey recorded the album I Hate Hate simply as "Razzy."
 It sold over half a million copies before being picked up by MGM Records.